Tay0710/Design_S1_006/Drone Firmware/Flight Computer Firmware/README.md

 1. Open Extensions in VSCode and download PlatformIO from VSCode Extensions.

 ### **B. Uploading the Firmware**
-1. Open the ... folder as a project in PlatformIO.
+1. Open the Flight_Computer_Autonomous_Flight folder as a project in PlatformIO.
 1. Connect the ESP32-S3 flight computer board to your PC via the USB micro-B port.
 1. Click the upload button on the PlatformIO to upload the firmware.
 Note: you may need to enter boot mode.
 To do this, press the boot button when resetting or powering on the board.